 Also, there is a great discussion thread going on over at Reddit.

 Over the past week, I’ve been interviewing for the Lead Engineer position here at ToutApp.
 I’ve never been a fan of interviewing.
-No matter how elaborate the process, we all know it often comes down to that team..
+No matter how elaborate the process, we all know it often comes down to ..

 I did quite a bit of hiring (resulting in both successes and failures) through 2011.
 As I’m gearing up for continuing to build our core team here at Tout, I thought it would be prudent to write down some lessons learned based on the things that worked well this year and the things that didn’t.